Ask Question

 a) Drink adequate fluids.

-b) A mixture of half gatorade and half water can be helpful.
+b) A mixture of half Gatorade and half water can be helpful.

 a) Over the counter or prescribed medicines can help with this. (eg. Prevacid, Pepsid-ac, Zantac)